lilxyzw/VRCLightVolumes/Documentation/HowToUse_PointLightVolumes.md

 - **`RGBA Half`** – The recommended format for most cases.
 Supports HDR and works well with LUTs.
 It uses half precision, so minimal banding may still be visible, but usually unnoticeable.
 - **`RGBA Float`** – The highest quality format with full HDR support and no banding.
 It’s also the most memory-heavy and is typically overkill for general use.

-## Baked Point Light Volume Shadows
+## Baked Point Light Volume Shadow Masks

 **Point Light Volumes** do not support real-time shadows.
 However, you can bake static shadows (shadow masks) for them.
 While this goes against the idea of Point Light Volumes being fully movable, it can still be useful for static lights or lights that move only slightly.
 That said, this feature is intended for rare and specific use cases.